As someone who cares deeply about the subject of sustainable fashion, I’m often fiercely questioned when I wear or promote something made of leather.

 RELATED: I visited a handmade leather shoe factory in Peru, and now I want all my shoes to be from there!

 This doesn’t just apply to South America.
-Leather comes from all over the world – anywhere you have animal agriculture.
+Leather comes from all over the world – anywhere you have animal agriculture, and BIPOC (black and indigenous) communities.
 The artisan brand Raven + Lily sources from an eco-friendly tannery in Ethiopia, a country that, “is actually a bustling hub for the leather industry, and our tannery works specifically with byproduct materials,” the brand director Katie Chaput told me via email.
 “Not only does the tannery use byproduct leather, but they also have a water recycling system to prevent pollution and use vegetable dyes instead of harmful chemical dyes.”

 “It’s a byproduct of the industry,” says O My Bag founder Paulien Wesselink.
 “It’s stuff that would otherwise be thrown away, literally.”
 O My Bag sources from the area round Kolkata in India, which has a significant Muslim population.
 And unlike Hindus, Muslim families will raise a cow or three not just for the milk, but also the meat, which is important for their nutrition, income, and religious celebrations.
 The leather, which is worth about 5% of the overall value of the cow, is just a bonus.